(since the following will talk about the movie’s dialogue, a warning: yes, it will feature references to a certain

 Where Tarantino’s form-playing goes awry might be Inglourious Basterds: the form that we expect is a tragic ending, instead we get a victory.
 If it were other contexts, we might accept this playfulness: here, it turns mass death into a successful fight that the audience prefers.
 If we revolt against this, it is for the same reason we revolt against the idea of those stories that find a life lesson learned or the possibility for optimism in the most tragic situations.
 Some experiences contain only grief, and to find an upbeat message in the story is to diminish the victims of the tragedy, tragedy itself, for our own selfish needs.
 Rather than creating a communion between ourselves and those in a far more difficult, choiceless situation, it transforms their situation into something from which the audience can extract either a banal lie, or sate their cheap desires.

 A DIGRESSION: THE ADRENALINE SHOT SCENE

 The scene where an adrenaline shot needs to be administered to the moll in order to revive her is, I believe, a re-enactment of an anecdote from the excellent Martin Scorsese documentary, American Boy: A Profile of Steven Prince.

-The movie can be seen in six parts on youtube, starting here.
-The anecdote comes in between the 36:00 and 38:00 points.
+The anecdote comes in between the 36:00 and 38:00 points of the film.
 It’s the film’s subject describing one of his many difficult and strange experiences while being a heavy user of various drugs.

 Out of that, uh, a lot of close calls, I managed to get a lot of medical supplies, medical equipment, that you might not normally have.
 Like, we had oxygen.
 We had an electronic stethoscope that gave a tape readout, so you could tell how many heartbeats…we had adrenaline shots.
 We had all kinds of stuff…adrenaline shots to bring you through when you OD’d.